 6. Contact Dermatitis

-Contact dermatitis occurs when your skin reacts to something it comes into contact with.
+Contact dermatitis occurs when your skin reacts to something it comes into contact with (11).
 This is a dry skin condition.
 Harsh skincare products usually cause contact dermatitis, if you have extremely dry skin.
+A study by the Indian Journal of Dermatology states that an estimated 15%–20% of the general population suffers from contact allergy.

 - Red spots